UPC 6 91852 74713 9

 - The charge power level is maintained so that the Raspberry Pi and its peripherals get the priority in operation over battery charging.
 Thus, if the Raspberry Pi demands more power, the battery provides it and resumes charging after the demand for the additional power is fulfilled.

-- A fuse protects the 3.3V and 5V power supply to protect against short circuits.
+- A fuse protects the 3.3V power supply to protect against short circuits.

 The protections not only protects the battery from damage, it also extends the useful life of the battery.